 If you or a loved one are facing property crime charges in Indiana County, please seek legal assistance as soon as possible.
 A common mistake that people make when facing these charges is thinking that they will not get into much trouble for simply damaging property.
 That is not the case.

 At the SMT Legal, we understand that Pennsylvania takes these crimes very seriously.
-That is why we will get to work on building a defense strategy on your behalf when you need a property crimes attorney.
+That is why we will get to work on building a defense strategy on your behalf when you need a property crimes lawyer.

 What Happens With These Charges?